keadat1st/32_Composition_Aggregation/improved_code/composition/Readme.md

 When there is a composition between two entities, the composed object cannot exist without the other entity.
 Lets take example of Library.

 > Java program to illustrate the concept of Composition.
+> Consists of classes: Book, Library & GFG

 ````

-import java.util.*;

 class Book
 {